Summer Wellness: The Dangers of Dehydration

 What is dehydration?

-The World Health Organization defines dehydration as a condition that results from excessive loss of body water.
-Dehydration occurs when your body loses more fluid than consumed.
+Dehydration occurs when your body loses more fluid than it consumes.
 Common symptoms of dehydration include:

 • Feeling thirsty